yanghuafang/anti-android-virus/README.md

 `scripts/run.sh` is those three steps in one command.

+`--analysis` prints, after the scan, every class the parser saw with its fields and every method with its opcode/operand CRC32s and referenced strings.
+That is the data a new signature is written from — see [`docs/Signatures.md`](docs/Signatures.md).
+It is off by default because it records every method, which means bypassing the bitmap pre-filter that makes a normal scan fast.

 `aavscan` also takes a directory and walks it, scanning every `*.apk` / `*.dex` it finds. `--mt <threads>` spreads that walk across worker threads; a single file is always scanned on the calling thread, and reports still arrive one at a